dacert/nexus.maven.remote.search/README.md

 ## [2.0]
- -The searches are made in the repos that you have configured and not fixed to the "central" as previously -The api is used (NXRM) 3 instead of the (NXRM) 2 -Allows to cancel the search if this delay, returning the results found so far.
+- The searches are made in the repos that you have configured and not fixed to the "central" as previously.
+- The api is used (NXRM) 3 instead of the (NXRM) 2.
+- Allows to cancel the search if this delay, returning the results found so far.
- -Resume of the canceled searches (internal behavior via cache).
+- Resume of the canceled searches (internal behavior via cache).
- -Configuration of cache max size, max stale and pagination.
+- Configuration of cache max size, max stale and pagination.
- -Allow to clear the cache.
+- Allow to clear the cache.
+- Allow an approximation of class search.